MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

 The evaluation procedure of multi-branch dataset is nearly identical to that of a traditional single-path dataset.
 At each step, the agent is presented with a screenshot and prompted to predict the next action.
 If the predicted action matches \textit{any} of the annotated valid actions---including both the default and alternative actions---the step is marked correct and the evaluation proceeds to the next screen in the default trajectory.

-A key design choice is how interaction history is handled.
-To ensure the evaluation can proceed to the next pre-recorded screen, regardless of which valid action the agent selects, we update the agent's history as if it had taken the default action.
-This allows us to evaluate the agent along a fixed reference trajectory.
-While this approach treats task completion as a greedy, step-wise classification problem, it ensures stable, reproducible evaluation and maintains compatibility with existing offline evaluation practices.
-Crucially, our empirical validation (\autoref{sec:fidelity}) demonstrates that this design achieves near-perfect agreement (94.72\%) with human evaluators, confirming that step-wise validity is a highly reliable proxy for overall success rate in mobile tasks.
+A key design choice concerns how interaction history is handled.
+Since the agent may select any valid action at a given step, but evaluation must advance along the fixed default trajectory, we update the agent's history as if it had taken the default action.
+This keeps the evaluation anchored to a fixed trajectory while still rewarding alternative valid choices.
+The approach effectively reduces task completion to a greedy, step-wise decision process, but in doing so guarantees reproducibility and full compatibility with existing offline evaluation practices.
+Importantly, this simplification does not compromise evaluation quality: our empirical study (\autoref{sec:fidelity}) shows that this design achieves near-perfect agreement with human judgment (94.72\%), indicating that step-wise action validity is a strong proxy for end-to-end task success.